brightwavepartners/Kuando.Control/readme.md

 }
 ```

+7. Because we are using MEF to dynamically load modules, there is no hard reference from the main application (e.g. **Kuando.Control**) to the module you created.
+Because of this, Visual Studio does not know about your module so will not copy the necessary .dll files for your module to the main application's output directory to be loaded by MEF.
+To solve this, you need to add a post-build event to your module's project properties to copy the output files from your module's output directory to the main application's output directory, navigate to the **Build Events** tab of the project properties pages and add the line **xcopy $(TargetFileName) "../../../Kuando.Control/$(OutDir)" /y**.
+This will force the output files from your module to be copied to the output directory of the main application each time the solution is built thereby allowing MEF to discover your module and load it.

+#### Navigation Section

-5. Add a views folder
+1. Add a views folder if it doesn't already exist
-6. Add a new **User Control (WPF)** to the views folder to be used as the navigation view.
+2. Add a new **User Control (WPF)** to the views folder to be used as the navigation view.
 Do not post-fix this file with the word **View**.
 The automatic ViewModel wiring between the View and the ViewModel is using a convention approach where the ViewModel will use whatever the name is for the View and try to locate a file with the same name post-fixed with the word **ViewModel** in the same folder as the view.
 The recommended name for the user control is [yourmodulename]Navigation, but you can technically name this any way you like as long as the ViewModel follows the convention indicated in the next step.
 The navigation view is simply used to show a navigation button on the left side of the application's dialog window to switch to your view when the button is clicked.

 <img src="https://brightwavepartners.blob.core.windows.net/kuando-control/navigation.png" alt="navigation">

+3. Add **xmlns:mvvm="http://prismlibrary.com/"** to the .xaml of the new navigation view.
-7. Add **ViewModelLocator.AutoWireViewModel="True"** to the .xaml of the new navigation view.
+4. Add **ViewModelLocator.AutoWireViewModel="True"** to the .xaml of the new navigation view so that the code now looks like this:

 ```
 <UserControl x:Class="Kuando.Control.Modules.GoogleHangouts.Views.GoogleHangoutsNavigation"